vamshi1905/vamshi1905/README.md

-# Hi there, I'm [Your Name] 👋
+# Hi there, I'm Vamshi Krishna 👋

 Welcome to my GitHub profile!
-I'm a passionate developer with a love for technology, innovation, and continuous learning.
-Below you'll find a bit more about me and the projects I work on.
+I'm a passionate developer who loves technology, innovation, and continuous learning.
+I've included below a bit more about me and the projects I work on.

 ## 🚀 About Me

-- 🔭 I’m currently working on [Your Current Project or Job]
+- 🔭 I’m currently working on Data Science and Artificial Intelligence
-- 🌱 I’m currently learning [Technology or Skill you're currently learning]
+- 🌱 I’m currently learning new technologies on Web Development
-- 👯 I’m looking to collaborate on [Types of projects you're interested in]
+- 👯 I’m looking to collaborate on Web and AI based projects
-- 🤔 I’m looking for help with [Areas you need help with]
-- 💬 Ask me about [Your areas of expertise or interest]
+- 💬 Ask me about Web and Android Development
-- 📫 How to reach me: [Your contact information]
+- 📫 How to reach me: avk6418@gmail.com
-- ⚡ Fun fact: [Something interesting about you]
+- ⚡ Fun fact: I travel a lot😉

 ## 🛠️ Technologies & Tools